Perspective | Not all ‘anti-racist’ ideas are good ones. The left isn’t being honest about this.

 Perhaps that is true, in some cases.
 But surveys also show that Black Americans are considerably less eager than White Americans to get vaccinated.
 That’s a serious problem on its own terms.
 But it’s not a problem of overt discrimination (although the distrust gap may stem from past medical discrimination).
 Insisting that all gaps reveal racism elides the critical question of what’s actually happening and how to fix it.

 Imprecision in the definition of racism can have unintended consequences, and it can also be weaponized.
-An essay by activists Tema Okun and Kenneth Jones “The Characteristics of White Supremacy Culture,” for instance, has been widely disseminated in progressive nonprofit circles: It alleges that such things as “perfectionism,” a “sense of urgency” and an emphasis on “measurable goals” are manifestations of white supremacy.
+An essay by activists Tema Okun and Kenneth Jones, “The Characteristics of White Supremacy Culture,” for instance, has been widely disseminated in progressive nonprofit circles: It alleges that such things as “perfectionism,” a “sense of urgency” and an emphasis on “measurable goals” are manifestations of white supremacy.
 The intent is to subvert and disrupt malign hierarchies, but a side effect may be to disrupt the normal conduct of work, where goal-setting, urgency and avoiding mistakes are in fact important.
 Wielding such essays, workers can transmogrify intellectual disputes or banal office politics into high-stakes conflicts with the allegation that certain ideas or statements make them feel “unsafe.”

 Meanwhile, schools, nonprofits and businesses increasingly embrace diversity training programs that, Columbia University sociologist Musa al-Gharbi argues, meet public relations goals without actually accomplishing anything worthwhile — and may even make it harder for people from diverse backgrounds to work together.
 You don’t need to “internalize left-progressive views on inequality and identity issues” to effectively collaborate on the job, al-Gharbi points out, and people of color may themselves not embrace the left perspective.
 Debate over such programs should be encouraged, not deemed taboo, even if conservatives oppose them in knee-jerk fashion.